 Further to the data collection process the relevant project boundaries are defined, using a macro to micro overview, in order to understand the spatial scale at which data is captured and reported.
 Examples provided give further insight in the way data will be aggregated for the purpose of reporting at a certain scale.
 To apply the M&E approach in the +CityxChange project, the consortium developed a framework of KPIs, of which some relates to the SCIS, while others were developed to measure specific KPIs that were developed for the project.
 The document discusses the definition of a KPI, how it is used in the project, and the learnings and initiatives considered in setting up the project’s KPIs.
 More emphasis is placed on the use of KPIs related to the SCIS and the specific KPIs developed for the project.

 As an annex to the document the KPI information tables are included for the perusal of KPI & data owners.
 The tables provide an overview of the definition, description and detailed calculation parameters of each of the 33 KPIs.
-The tables were designed as a ‘go-to’ reference for all partners needing more info on the calculation procedures for their respective KPIs.
-The following table provides an overview of the KPIs for the +CityxChange Project, which sets out the Theme, KPI ID, Type, Definition, Expected Impact and Owner.”
+The tables were designed as a ‘go-to’ reference for all partners needing more info on the calculation procedures for their respective KPIs.”